Accelerated Master of Urban Planning

 Only current KU undergraduate students in the College of Liberal Arts &Sciences (CLAS) are eligible to apply to the Accelerated Master of Urban Planning.
 If you are not a current undergraduate student at KU, please consider the Master of Urban Planning.

-The Accelerated Master of Urban Planning combines a College of Liberal Arts & Sciences undergraduate major and the Master of Urban Planning and is designed for students who have a passion for problem solving and helping communities engage with their futures.
+The Accelerated Master of Urban Planning combines a College of Liberal Arts & Sciences undergraduate degree in any major and the Master of Urban Planning.
+It is designed for students who have a passion for problem solving and helping communities engage with their futures and the futures of plants, animals, and the land.
 It allows well-qualified students to earn a bachelor’s and a master’s degree in five years, rather than the six years it would take to earn each degree separately.
 This program combines in-depth training in the major of the student’s choice with an accredited professional master’s degree in urban planning.
 Graduates are prepared for careers in the public, private and not-for profit sectors helping make communities better places.

 Any CLAS undergraduate major is good preparation for an urban planning career because the profession is so wide-ranging in the skills required.
 Planners can be specialists (transportation, sustainable land use, or housing and development) or generalists working on how all these systems work together to create great places.
 Planners can be technical experts working with numbers or communicators building relationships or both.
-Get the undergraduate degree you have always wanted, then the career you probably did not know existed, but is right and meaningful for you.
+Get the undergraduate degree you have always wanted, then the career you probably did not know existed, but is right and meaningful for you and what you care about.

 Careful course selection and steady progression through the undergraduate major is necessary to ensure all requirements for both degrees are completed within the 5-year time frame.
 All prospective students should discuss their interest with the undergraduate advisor for the major of their choice and the Urban Planning Program director as soon as possible.
 A meeting with the Urban Planning Program director should take place no later than the student’s junior year to discuss possible admission to the accelerated master's program.

-The program maintains rolling admissions.
-Prospective students are eligible to apply to the graduate program as early as the second semester of their sophomore year or at any time during their junior year, but rolling admissions allows for applications at any time.
+Prospective students should plan to apply for the M.U.P. in the second semester of their junior year.
 The following requirements must be met by this time:

 - On track to complete all requirements for a B.A., B.S., or B.G.S. degree in the CLAS degree of their choice from KU by the second semester of the senior year.